Sati-prog/Sati-prog/README.md

 #### Facts

-* I am 29, have been learning programming over 1 year
+* I am 30, have been learning programming over 2 years
 * I spend coding 40-60 hours a week
 * I learn frontend development
 * I love Programming and very like growing experience in that